greatsage-raphael/lawSuite/README.md

 ## Credits

 Thanks to [Mckay Wrigley](https://github.com/mckaywrigley) for his work on [The Network State GPT](https://github.com/mckaywrigley/the-network-state-gpt).
 This project would not be possible if he didn't make the project open-source.
 I highly recommend you check it out.

+I would also like to shout out the open source technologies without which this project wouldn't have been possible: [Supabase](https://supabase.com/), [Nextjs](https://nextjs.org/), [Nextra](https://nextjs.org/).
+I highly recommend you check them out.

 ## Contact